 If VARIDENT(IVAR,1) is equal to 225 then a revised Uranus cloud layering scheme is used where the methane cloud is vertically extendable and a depletion of methane in the troposphere is allowed.
 The format is the same as for the 224 model, except that there is yet another an extra variable parameter!
 Again, please see readapriori.f for more detail.

 If VARIDENT(IVAR,1) is equal to 227 then the Crème Brûlée layering scheme of Sromovsky et al (2017)/Baines et al (2016) is used.
-Next lines contain the base pressure, opacity and fractional scale height of the main tropospheric cloud layer (TC), then the base pressure and opacity of the chromophore layer, (CB), then the base pressure and opacity of the stratospheric haze layer (SH), all together with errors. this parametrisation and is hence just set to 0.
+Next lines contain the base pressure, opacity and fractional scale height of the main tropospheric cloud layer (TC), then the base pressure and opacity of the chromophore layer, (CB), then the base pressure and opacity of the stratospheric haze layer (SH), all together with errors.
+Finally, the last line specifies the top pressure of the CB as a fraction of the base pressure (eg. setting this line to 0.2 would make the top pressure of the CB equal to 1/5 of the CB base pressure).
+To use the default Crème Brûlée model, set this value to 0.

 For non-atmospheric parameters (except type 444), then VARIDENT(IVAR,2) has no meaning and is ignored.
 However, if the parameter considered is atmospheric then the third element of VARIDENT(IVAR), i.e. VARIDENT(IVAR,3), is a parameterisation code for how the profile is to be represented.
 There are currently 20 methods, but this may be easily extended in future.
 Currently valid VARIDENT(IVAR,3) codes are: